gvwilson/tidynomicon/README.md

 - How do I filter, aggregate, and join datasets?
 - How do I create plots?
 - How do I write readable programs in R?
+- How do I test R programs?
+- How do I create packages that other people can install?

 ## Exercises